Tumbledown Mountain: Easy

-More challenging routes
+Hard

 Loop Trail: The Loop Trail begins roughly 5.8 miles down the Byron Road roughly 1.5 miles beyond the Brook Trail.
 The trailhead is well-marked and has a parking area.
 This route is one of the most direct paths to the summit, as it rises steeply up the mountainside, eventually intersecting with the Tumbledown Ridge Trail, which provides access to the mountain's peaks.
 The trail itself is 2 rugged miles, and has views of the Tumbledown cliffs approximately one mile in.
 From there, the trail rises very steeply up a gully and requires a lot of boulder scrambling.
 Near the end, the trail actually goes up through a fissure between several boulders, creating a steep, chimney - like passage referred to in most guidebooks and web pages as "Fat Man's misery,".
 There are several iron rungs to assist hikers, but you must remove your backpack in order to fit through it.
 This makes having a partner very helpful.
 Claustrophobics should not climb this trail, nor should individuals who struggle with heights.
 Descending this trail is extremely tough and a bit dangerous.
 Hikers are better off ascending the Loop Trail and descending to the pond via Tumbledown Ridge Trail.
 From there, you can hike back to the Byron Road via the Brook Trail.
 The actual "Fat Man's Misery" is downhill and to the left of "The Chimney," is poorly marked, and opens into a cliff face.

 Tumbledown Chimney Trail: This trail is considered derelict and should be avoided.
 It leaves the Loop Trail roughly one mile in, traveling through an extremely rough boulder field.
 From there, the trail climbs a severely steep, smooth rock slope.
 Eventually, it reaches the Tumbledown Chimney, which is approximately 15 feet high and very steep.
 A hand - over - hand climb via a fixed line is required to reach the top.
 Although the trail is still identified in some older guidebooks, it does not appear to be maintained any longer.
 Tumbledown is now regularly patrolled by rangers.
 Hikers should realize that climbing this trail is quite risky due to its steepness.
 Slabs of rock regularly fall here.

 In 2009, a new rope was installed at the top of the Chimney Trail.
 As of December 2009, it was a purple synthetic rope tied off to the second of several iron rungs at the top.
 The trail itself is still unmaintained and hard to follow above the cliff wall and presumably the same below.